WiseLabCMU/pitot/README.md

 ## Dataset Structure

+See [here](https://github.com/SilverLineFramework/benchmarks) for the benchmarks used to collect our dataset.

 Dataset conventions:
 - `t: float[N]`: observed runtime (execution time), in seconds.
 - `i_{axis}: int[N]`: index along each axis into matrix/tensor axes.